 What should someone know about working with you?

 I offer a free 15-minute phone consultation to determine if we are a good match.
 Prior to starting therapy, the client completes the initial intake paperwork in Simple Practice.
 This is the software where I manage all communication, provide resources, and assign homework.
 I enjoy working with adults one-on-one, ages 20-60.
-My ideal clients seek a more in-depth approach that includes things like family-of-origin issues and the root causes of mental health disorders.
+My ideal clients seek a more in-depth approach that includes issues such as family-of-origin issues and the root causes of mental health disorders.
 Many of my clients are tired of just "popping pills" and want effective short-term and long-term solutions and to heal their past trauma.
 Please note that I only work with adults (ages 20 -60) individual sessions only.
 I also do not work with addictions.

 What do you do to continue learning and building competencies as a provider?

 I am always learning and studying top approaches in behavioral science and energy medicine.
 My next goal is to become certified in psych-K, which is a method of creating awareness and changing limiting beliefs.
 These limiting beliefs about ourselves and the world are the root causes of many mental health disorders and have an effect on overall wellbeing and success in life.

 How do your own core values shape your approach to therapy?

 I relate to my clients on many levels due to my own trauma and abuse history growing up.
 I believe that we all deserve to live happy and fulfilling lives.
 I am comfortable working with people from all walks of life regardless of their culture, gender, socioeconomic status, sexual orientation, and religion or spirituality.
 I attract immigrants, as I am myself an immigrant and understand the unique challenges of assimilation.
 I am open-minded and have studied different religions and spiritual practices including Zen Buddhism and Hinduism.
 I am involved with the Art of Living Foundation and am planning to become a meditation teacher.

 What are you most excited about within the evolving mental health landscape?